1998Hirushamalith/gymregistrationapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Application module Structure

+*** In this CRUD application , i will be going to introduced of Angular 16 and its powerful features. i will show how to build a CRUD application from scratch using Angular 16, including the  desgining of material json UI , db.json, implementation of front-end and back-end(fake json-server), and integration of both.

+1. Create registration part -
+                            User ID Column
+                            User basic info Column
+                            BMI Result Column
+                            Package Column
+                            Enquiry date Column
+                            Action Column

+2. User model creation
+3. Registration list creation
+4. API service - http client , angular injectable method
+5. User details - mat card / mat list using for material ui design , fetch user details , get registration user from id
+6. App routing -

+                            CreateRegistrationComponent
+                            UserDetailComponent
+                            RegistrationListComponent